snacktavish/TreeUpdatingComparison/TreeUpdating.md

 The repository and data should already be on your virtual machine, in the folder `extensiphy`.

-All of the dependencies are already installed on the virtual machine except raxmlHPC You can install it using:
+All of the dependencies are already installed on the virtual machine.
+Copy the scrips and data to your home directory by running:

 ```
-    sudo apt-get install raxml
+    cp -r moledata/extensiphy/ ./
 ```

 Check that the install is working by running: